redhat-performance/jetlag/docs/troubleshooting.md

 ## Boot mode

-In the ALIAS lab working with Dell machines, the boot mode of the nodes where OCP should be installed should be set to **UEFI** regardless of BM or SNO cluster types.
-In the SCALE lab there is no evidence of this issue, the machines are usually delivered with the **BIOS** mode set.
+In the Performance lab working with Dell machines, the boot mode of the nodes where OCP should be installed should be set to **UEFI** regardless of BM or SNO cluster types.
+In the Scale lab there is no evidence of this issue, the machines are usually delivered with the **BIOS** mode set.
 This can be easily done with badfish:

 ```console
 badfish -H mgmt-<fqdn> -u user -p password --set-bios-attribute --attribute BootMode --value Uefi